Information for Potential Candidates

 - Prepares them for careers in tech; not just jobs

 - No cost; they invest only time and effort

-- Realizes the unused potential of the students
+- Realizes the unused potential of the trainees

-- Change the way the students think about themselves, and their friends, family and community think of them
+- Change the way the trainees think about themselves, and their friends, family and community think of them

 - Candidates are nominated by or recommended from their high school counselor or teacher or a community leader such as minister, youth organization leader, etc.